 A page is not content, young grasshopper, a page is a context in which content appears.

-Bruce Lee helps us understand this on a deeper level.
+Bruce Lee helps us understand this on a deeper level:

 “Empty your mind, be formless, shapeless - like water.
 Now you put water into a cup, it becomes the cup, you put water into a bottle, it becomes the bottle, you put it in a teapot, it becomes the teapot.
 Now water can flow or it can crash.
 Be water, my friend.”

-The wide variety of digital platforms requires that the substantive content is defined with validation and reusability in mind, and be kept separate from the context and structure.
+Content is like water—and the wide variety of digital platforms requires that the substantive content is defined with validation and reusability in mind, and be kept separate from the context and structure.

 This requires a topic-centric approach, rather than a page-centric approach.

 Ann Rockley, a foremost expert in organizing and presenting information online, and a veteran of the war against blobs, has been developing her concept of “Intelligent Content” for a long time.
 She explains:

 “Intelligent content is content that’s structurally rich and semantically categorized and therefore automatically discoverable, reusable, reconfigurable, and adaptable.”